Impact!

 COMMUNITY DEVELOPMENT

-Over the years, projects in the remote off-the-grid river valley where we live and work include:
+Over the years, projects in the remote river valley where we live and work include:

-• Our Community Center, located where the valley meets the road, serves as a base for school and community meetings, for government subsidized food distribution, to store agricultural products in transit to the Cumaná market, to store building supplies and school equipment brought from town for Brito valley projects, and as a care station for the community’s pack animals.
+- Our Community Center, located where the valley meets the road, served for ten years as a base for school and community meetings, for government-subsidized food distribution, to store agricultural products in transit to the Cumaná market, to store building supplies and school equipment brought from town for Brito valley projects, and as a care station for the community’s pack animals.
+Now in private local hands, it continues to offer many of these same functions.

 HUMANITARIAN AID